 New interdisciplinary tracks will be launched in 2014-2015.
 Interdisciplinary tracks are designed for continuing students and transfer students and require coursework within honors, across disciplines and across colleges.
 Interdisciplinary track students complete an internship or shadowing experience related to their interdisciplinary inquiry.

-An Honors Living-Learning Community began operating in fall 2010 and will be moved to the new residence hall opening in fall 2014.
+An Honors Living-Learning Community began operating in fall 2010 and moved to the new residence hall which opened in fall 2014.